cloudmesh-community/book/chapters/prg/python/python-install-pyenv.md

 : interfere with your default python interpreters and setup.

 Please note that beginners to python should always use anaconda or miniconda only after they have installed pyenv and use it.
-For this class neither anaconda nor miniconda is required.
-In fact we do not recommend it.
+For this class, neither anaconda nor miniconda is required.
+In fact, we do not recommend it.
 We keep this section as we know that other classes at IU may use anaconda.
 We are not aware if these classes teach you the right way to install it, with *pyenv*.